Healthy Grazing Boards For Entertaining

-Grazing boards are all the rage for entertaining, from elegant charcuterie and frommage to fresh crispy vegetables with dips and spreads.
+Healthy grazing boards are all the rage for entertaining, from elegant charcuterie and cheese to fresh crisp vegetables with dips and spreads.
 It’s an opportunity to create a beautiful, edible work of art to wow your guests among other hors d’oeuvres or as a light segue into a meal.
+Want to learn the art of building a crudités board?

-There are endless ways to style your crudite boards using color, shapes and garnishes so you and your guests can leisurely graze at any type of gathering.
+There are endless ways to style your crudité platter using color, shapes and garnishes so you and your guests can leisurely graze at any type of gathering.

 It’s the holidays, and I’ve learned to be prepared for anything.
 Last week at 7pm a neighbor showed up my door with a warm, homemade pie.
 There was no way I was going to accept it without inviting her in for a much needed and most welcome catch-up.